Lionel trains have long been a standard of model railroading. It may be the best known name in

 train enthusiasts through the end of the century.

-lower cost 'O' gauge trains, which Lionel began to make in 1915.
-Initial 'O' gauge locomotive offerings
+lower cost 'O' gauge trains, which Lionel had began to make in 1915.
+'O' gauge, was smaller, less expensive to

 were in the form of electric outline motive power.
-Lionel also increased its size and market
+Lionel increased its size and market

 share by acquiring its biggest competitor, the bankrupt Ives Manufacturing in 1928.
 Initially Lionel bought